docpad-archive/documentation/community/contribute.html.md

 Before you submit changes to the DocPad Core you'll want to make sure they don't break any of our officially supported plugins:

 1. Clone the [`docpad-extras` repository](https://github.com/bevry/docpad-extras) and cd into it: `cd ~; git clone https://github.com/bevry/docpad-extras.git; cd docpad-extras`
-1. Install the dependencies: `cake install`
 1. Make your development docpad instance available to the plugin runner: `npm link docpad`
+1. Install the dependencies: `coffee app.coffee install`
-1. Clone the plugins: `cake clone`
+1. Clone the plugins: `coffee app.coffee clone`
-1. Test the plugins: `cake test`
+1. Test the plugins: `coffee app.coffee test`

 ### Pull Request